rdfostrich/article-swj2020-cobra/content/evaluation.md

 and it reduces storage size for two out of the three cases (19% lower on average).

-Compared to the HDT and Jena-based approaches, and the original raw representation in N-Triples and gzip, we see similar results as shown before in [the OSTRICH article](cite:cites ostrich).
+Compared to the HDT and Jena-based approaches, and the original raw representation of BEAR's delta files in N-Triples and gzip, we see similar results as shown before in [the OSTRICH article (section 8.3.1)](cite:cites ostrich).
 COBRA, COBRA*, and OSTRICH reduce storage size compared to the raw gzip representation, expect for BEAR-A.
 HDT-CB is consistently smaller, and Jena-CB/TB is also smaller for the BEAR-B datasets.
 Regarding ingestion time, OSTRICH and COBRA are overall significantly slower than the alternatives.